-Queen Elizabeth II: King Charles III visiting Cardiff
+Queen Elizabeth II: King Charles III to visit Cardiff

 The King is a familiar face this side of Offa's Dyke, having visited regularly in his former role as the Prince of Wales.

-In fact, it will be his second visit to the Senedd in less than a year - in October 2021, he opened the new term of the Welsh Parliament, along with the Queen Consort and the Queen.
+In fact, it will be his second visit to the Senedd in less than a year.
+In October 2021, he opened the new term of the Welsh Parliament, along with Camilla - now the new Queen Consort - and the Queen.

-His visit on Friday is the final leg of trips to the nations of the UK.

 While exact timings have not been given, the King and Queen Consort are due to arrive at Llandaff Cathedral on Friday morning for a service in memory of the Queen.

-They will then travel to Cardiff Bay to meet Members of the Senedd at about midday.
+They will then travel to Cardiff Bay to meet Members of the Senedd.

 From there, they will travel to the city centre where a special reception will take place at Cardiff Castle.